hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

 [MongoDB Aggregate Manual](http://docs.mongodb.org/manual/reference/method/db.collection.aggregate)

-From the *Aggregate* tab you can calculate aggregate values for data in the Collection.
+Using the *Aggregate* option, you can calculate aggregate values for data in the Collection.

 ![](img/13.png)

 * *Pipeline* : A JSON array of pipeline commands.
-  * If you are supplying more than one pipeline stage you must wrap then within a JSON array.
+  * If you are supplying more than one pipeline stage you must wrap them within a JSON array.
 * *Explain* button : Enter your query and click this button to get information about the query returned into the *Output* panel.
 You can review and analyze this information to optimize your query.